workadventure/workadventure/docs/maps/api-reference.md

 ### register additional menu entries

-adds an additional Entry to the main menu
+adds an additional Entry to the main menu , these exist until the map is unloaded

 ```typescript